NEW HAMPSHIRE

 FORFEITS AND MAKE-UP GAMES

 1. District Games will take precedent over non-district games in rescheduling of un-played games.
+A player that is on the Form#1 and not on the lineup up card is eligible to play that game or any makeup game.

-2. Teams must submit a copy of their season baseball schedule (District and NON-DISTRICT) to the District Director prior to their first scheduled game.
+2. Teams must submit a copy of their season baseball schedule (District and Non-District) to the District Director prior to their first scheduled game.

-3. District Games, not played as scheduled due to inclement weather or other reasons, must be rescheduled within 48 hours after the game is called.
-The District Director must be notified immediately.
-This game must be made up within 7 days of the originally scheduled game.
-If the two teams cannot agree on a rescheduled date within the 7 days, the District Director will set the rescheduled date and his decision is final.
-If the game is not played on the rescheduled date, barring more inclement weather or other reasons, that game cannot be played and will not count in the final District standings for both teams.
-Expenses incurred to play the rescheduled game will be borne by the home team.
+3. District games not played as scheduled due to inclement weather or other reasons, must be rescheduled within 24 hours after the game is called.
+The Chairman must be notified immediately if a game is cancelled or suspended.
+This game must be made up on the first open common weekday date of both teams.
+In the final two weeks of the season, this game must be scheduled on the first open date period, weekend or weekday.
+If the two teams cannot agree on a rescheduled date within the 24 hours, the Chairman will set the rescheduled date and his decision is final.
+If the game is not played on the rescheduled date, barring more inclement weather or other reasons, the Chairman will continue to reschedule this game until it is played.

 6. No team will be required to play more than two (2) games in any one-calendar day (State and National Tournament only).
-Playing day starts at 8:00 A.M..
-(See National Rule 9J(l),(2),(3).
+Playing day starts at 8:00 A.M..(See National Rule 9J(l),(2),(3).

 9. For seeding purposes only, teams whose records are the same in the final district standing and are tied for first, second or third place will be determined by: